Skip to main content

 Proactive Asset Detach capability ensures that merged assets remain accurate and relevant, streamlining your asset management workflow.

-• Dynamic Merge Criteria Compliance: The Vulan Platform re-evaluates merged assets against updated merge criteria with each merger run.
+• Dynamic Merge Criteria Compliance: With each merger run, the Vulcan Platform re-evaluates merged assets against updated merge criteria.
 If assets no longer align with the current criteria, they are proactively detached, maintaining the integrity of asset grouping.

-• Reduced Need for Manual Intervention: This automated check fosters a more self-sustaining asset management system without the need for human intervention.
+• Reduced Need for Manual Intervention: This automated check fosters a more self-sustaining asset management system without human intervention.

 • Out-of-the-Box Integration: 'Proactive Detach' is a built-in feature accompanying the asset deduplication process.
 This ensures that without additional configuration, your assets are constantly evaluated and adjusted to reflect the most up-to-date criteria.